iotaledger/iota-wiki/internal/learn/iota-token/staking-iota.md

 ## 1.)
 90 days staking period to create ASMB and SMR tokens

-This staking period aims to reward IOTA token holders for their participation and distribute the new tokens to them.
+This staking period aims to reward IOTA token holders for their participation and distribute the new network tokens to them.
 In the case of Shimmer, it also creates the total initial supply of the network.

-Starting from December 28, 3 pm CET, IOTA holders that possess IOTA tokens in the Firefly wallet and have chosen to participate in the staking period will generate Assembly and Shimmer tokens.
+Starting from 28th December 2021, 3 pm CET, IOTA holders that possess IOTA tokens in the Firefly wallet and have chosen to participate in the staking period will generate Assembly and Shimmer tokens.

-### Reward amounts:
+### Reward structure:
 #### Staking IOTA for Assembly ASMB:

 It is planned that IOTA token holders will receive 20% of the total initial Assembly supply of 100 Billion tokens.
 Read more about the Assembly token launch and distribution [in this blog.](https://blog.assembly.sc/assembly-fair-launch-token-distribution/)